ikjordan/picozx81/README.md

 | Wavesare PiZero with HDMI sound|`cmake -DHDMI_SOUND=ON -DPICO_BOARD=wspizeroboard ..` | `picozx81_wspizero_hdmi_sound_rp2040.uf2`|
 | Waveshare Pico-ResTouch-LCD-2.8|`cmake -DPICO_BOARD=lcdws28board ..`| `picozx81_lcdws28_rp2040.uf2`|
 | Cytron Maker|`cmake -DPICO_BOARD=lcdmakerboard ..`| `picozx81_lcdmaker_rp2040.uf2`|
+6. Upload the `uf2` file to the Pico
+7. Populate a micro SD Card with files you wish to run.
+Optionally add `config.ini` files to the SD Card.
+See [here](examples) for examples of config files

 **Notes:**
 + To build for the RP2350 append -DPICO_MCU=rp2350 to the CMake command.
 The resulting `uf2` file will include rp2355 in its name
 + The [`buildall`](buildall) script in the root directory of `picozx81` will build `uf2` files for all supported combinations of mcu and board types

-6. Upload the `uf2` file to the Pico
-7. Populate a micro SD Card with files you wish to run.
-Optionally add `config.ini` files to the SD Card.
-See [here](examples) for examples of config files
++ To debug using OpenOCD build and install OpenOCD as described in [Getting Started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
++ If debugging using MS Visual Studio Code then install the Raspberry Pi Pico extension.
+Commands loaded by this extension are used to determine the active MCU type in `launch.json`

 # Extra Information
 ## General